Abbaye Saint-Benoît de Koubri

 Abbaye Saint-Benoît de Koubri, Koubri, Kadiogo Province, Burkina Faso, is a Benedictine monastery of the Subiaco Congregation.
 Founded in 1961, the monastery is located around 30 km from Ouagadougou, the capital of Burkina Faso.
 As of 2000, the monastery was home to 27 monks, under the leadership of Abbot Fr André Ouédraogo.

 History

 Like Monastère Bénédictin Sainte-Marie, Abbaye Saint-Benoît de Koubri was founded by monks from the priory of Toumliline, Morocco, upon request of local participants to one of the International Meetings hosted in Toumliline.
 Established in 1961, by 1975 the monastery had gained independent status.
 In 1985, the community elected its first ethnically African superior.

 When a Benedictine monastery in Zagnanado, Benin, was closed in 1989, the monastic community at Koubri took in six of the young monks.
-After nine years of formation at the abbey, these monks returned to Hékanmè in Benin's Archdiocese of Coutonou to restart monastic life there.
+After nine years of formation at the abbey, these monks returned to Hékanmè in Benin's Archdiocese of Cotonou to restart monastic life there.